Relevant Fields: International Relations, Politics, Society, Economics, Media, Education.

 1. Don’t tell us what we already know.

 We want our readers/conference attendees to have their views challenged, or to be introduced to new ways to look at old or existing problems.
-Avoid submissions that adhere to, or reinforce, existing orthodoxy in terms of dominant views on the fields with which you engage.
+Submitters are encouraged to take a critical view of dominant ideas from the fields with which you engage.

 2. Make your work relevant.